Tan-JunWei/CTF-Writeups/content/PicoCTF/General Skills/Time Machine.md

 Last Date:
 References:
 draft:
-modified: 2024-09-04T13:43:25+08:00
+modified: 2024-09-04T16:59:23+08:00
 ---
 ## Challenge Description
 ![[PicoCTF Time Machine.png]]

-Hmmmm.... the challenge description hints that we will be following a `Forensics` approach.
+Hmmmm.... the challenge description hints that we will be following a [[PicoCTF Writeups#Forensics|Forensics]] approach.
 However, this challenge is categorised under `General Skills`.
-We shall explore.
+We shall explore!

 We first download the file given using `wget <link>`.

 ### Downloaded file
 ![[PicoCTF Time Machine 2.png]]

 The downloaded file is called `challenge.zip`.
 When we `unzip` the file, many directories and files are created in a directory called `drop-in`.
-Specifically, most files were created under a [.git folder](https://stackoverflow.com/questions/29217859/what-is-the-git-folder).
+Most files were created under a [.git folder](https://stackoverflow.com/questions/29217859/what-is-the-git-folder).
+This gives us a clue that our flag may be associated with [Git](https://git-scm.com/), which is used in version control.

 There is also a file called `message.txt` in the `drop-in` directory.
 ### Contents